keensoft/notice-dashlet/README.md

 Notice dashlet for Alfresco Share
 =================================

+*This fork includes some minor enhancements: working for Alfresco 5.X and availability also for User Dashboard*

 Author: Will Abson

 This add-on project for Alfresco Share defines a simple dashlet to display a user-defined piece of content on a user or a site dashboard.
 It was inspired in part by the JotPad dashlet in [SugarCRM](http://www.sugarcrm.com/).